-You see that guy you don't even know walking down the hallway at school and your heart skips a beat.
+You see that guy you don't know well walking down the hallway at school and your heart skips a beat.
 You start to blush.
 You might want to just get out of there, fast.

-Or maybe there's a girl you've always been friends with, who is great fun to talk to and hang out with.
+Or maybe there's a girl you've always been friends with, who is fun to talk to and hang out with.
 Then one day she walks into chemistry class, and suddenly you're the one feeling the chemistry.

-Young love or lust can happen anywhere, any time.
+Young love or lust can happen anywhere, anytime.
 One minute you're feeling normal and the next, someone catches your eye and your world is turned upside down.
 Your crush might be someone you know, or it could be someone you've never met.
 It may even be someone you'll never meet, like a hot actor in a movie or a gorgeous athlete.

 The funny thing is you can't choose who you'll have feelings for, just as later in life you won't be able to pick who you fall in love with.
-You might find someday you're fixating on a person who you hated just a few days ago.
-Such is the world of wild emotions you've entered when you have your first crush!
+You might find someday you're fixating on a person who you disliked just a few days ago.
+Such is the world of wild emotions you've entered into when you have your first crush!

 All people react differently.
 Some people aren't afraid to tell another person they like them.
 Others don't even want to talk to the object of their affection.
 Some tease the person they like as a way to get attention.
 Many daydream about hanging out with that special person.
-You might find yourself thinking about her all the time, or mindlessly writing his name in the margins of your notebook.
+You might find yourself thinking about her all the time or mindlessly writing his name in the margins of your notebook.

-Dealing with a Crush
+Dealing With a Crush

 Just as there are many ways to react to crushes, there are several options for dealing with your feelings.

 - You can ignore your feelings and hope they go away.
-This can be difficult if your crush is someone you know, because it's hard to act natural when you're full of emotions.
+This can be difficult if your crush is someone you know because it's hard to act natural when you're full of emotions.